jirawatee/ML-Kit-for-Firebase-Android/README.md

 ML Kit for Firebase code guideline for Android developers

 ## Prerequisites
-* Supported Android 4.0.1 (Ice Cream Sandwich) or newer
+* Supported Android 4.1 or newer
-* Google Play services 15.0.0 or newer
-* Android Studio 3.1.3 or higher
+* Android Studio 3.3.2 or higher
 * google-services.json in app-level folder

 ## Features